cnorick/nathanorick.com/_posts/ha-automatic-guest-login/2021-12-22-ha-automatic-guest-login.md

 ---
 title: The Completely Frictionless Way to Let Guests Use Home Assistant
-tags: [home assistant]
+tags: [home assistant, add-on, smart home]
 description: Don't make guests download the home assistant app and use log in with guest credentials.
-Do all the hard work yourself and just share a QR code.
+Let this Add-On do all the hard work and just share a QR code.
 image: redirect_page.png
+modified: 2023-01-14
 ---

 <div class="alert alert-warning">